MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 ### High-level approach

-The below high-level steps can be used as a set of steps to follow to expand into a new region in the context of Azure Landing Zone for Networking & Identity:
+The below high-level steps can be used as a set of steps to follow to expand into a new region in the context of Azure landing zone for Networking & Identity:

 1. Decide on new Azure Region to expand into